HicServices/RDMP/Documentation/CodeTutorials/UserManual.md

 As seen above the CLI can be used to execute [ExtractionConfigurations].
 This allows for a workflow where data analysts build and check the configuration but the running is then done by a powerful automation server overnight.

 Extractions are executed through a [Pipeline] (See [Pipelines chapter](#Pipelines)).
 This allows for extraction to database or any other destination for which a component exists.
-Plugin components can be written and added to extraction pipelines e.g. to perform further identifier substitutions (see [Plugin Writting]).
+Plugin components can be written and added to extraction pipelines e.g. to perform further identifier substitutions (see [Plugin Writing]).

 # Release